-Searching the Internet through Google, or any other search engine, can be a bit hit or miss.
+Searching through Google, or any other search engine, can be a bit hit or miss.
 It always requires a bit of filtering as we all know.
 However, I did find a few very interesting links that I would like to share.
 I found photos of two young albino hedgehogs and an adult male albino hedgehog .

 However, the most interesting link I found was this one at the Daily Mail which shows photos of other albino animals.
 Although, I have to say that for some reason looking at these photos made me feel a little uncomfortable.
 I actually got the shivers looking at the white squirrel and peacock!

 At the same time as I was browsing these sites I happened to look out my window and saw a juvenile blackbird.
 That isn’t exactly unusual, for this time of year, but I have been trying for the last two weeks to get photos of them to show the changing of their feathers from brown to black.

 Today however, I managed to get a photo through my window, which you can see above, when I actually had my camera set up to catch the two Wrens I had seen visit earlier!
 When I uploaded my photos I found the wait was more than worth it.
 I had more than a photo of a Juvenile.
 I actually had one of, what looks like to me, a Juvenile Partial Albino Blackbird!

 If you look at the photo closely you can see the white feathers growing in at the top of the head.
 How weird was that to be searching about albino wildlife at the same time when it is right outside my window!